Chile national under-20 football team

 Chile national under-20 football team, also known as Chile Sub-20 or La Rojita, is part of the Federación de Fútbol de Chile.
 The U-20 team is considered to be the breeding ground for future Chile national football team players.
-The Chile U-20 national team has participated in six U-20 World Cups Chile 1987, Qatar 1995, Argentina 2001, Netherlands 2005, Canada 2007 and Turkey 2013.
+The Chile U-20 national team has participated in seven U-20 World Cups Chile 1987, Qatar 1995, Argentina 2001, Netherlands 2005, Canada 2007, Turkey 2013, and Chile 2025.

 One of the best and earliest U-20 World Cup campaigns was when Chile hosted the tournament in 1987, finishing in fourth place.
 In the most recent 2007 U-20 World Cup the team earned a third-place position, making it Chile's most successful U-20 campaign to date.

 The Chile national U-20 football team also participates in the South American Youth Championship which act as qualifier for the U-20 World Cup.

 Chile National U-20 Football Team: World Cups

 U-20 World Cup: Chile 1987

 The first World Cup the U-20 national team gained entry came in 1987 when Chile was granted the right to host.
 Chile headed Group A which included Australia, Togo, and Yugoslavia.
 October 10, 1987 Chile faced eventual tournament winners Yugoslavia in Santiago in the presence of a crowd totaling 67,000 spectators.
 All of Chile's early group matches were held in Santiago at the Estadio Nacional.
 Chile lost the opening game by a score of 2–4, with Lukas Tudor and Camilo Pino scoring for the squad.

 The second match against Togo, had Chile winning by a score of 3–0, with Pino scoring through a penalty kick in the '8 minute of the match.
 Tudor would also respond by scoring two goals in the 32nd and 75th minute of the match and securing victory.

 The next game against Australia was staged in front of 75,000 people.
 Chile using the advantage of having support from its crowd, defeated Australia 2–0 with both goals coming from Pino in the 22nd and 52nd minutes of the match.

 Chile advanced to the Quarter-Finals in second place, and later played Italy in the city of Concepción, Chile.
 Chile's margin of victory came with the minimum difference of a 1–0 score.
 The result in effect would lead ti a face-off against West Germany in the Semi-Finals.
 The match featured West Germany ultimately winning 4–0.
 The third place spot was to be played against East Germany where Chile fell on penalty kicks 3–1 after a game that had both sides drawn 1–1.